Lerner & Loewe’s Camelot returns to the West End for 1 night only

 West End actor Ramin Karimloo will star as Jean Valjean in Cameron Mackintosh’s London production of Les Miserables at the Queen’s Theatre from 29 November 2011 to 3 March 2012.
 He will take over from Alfie Boe, who is currently playing the role until 26 November 2011.

 Ramin Karimloo And Sierra Boggess Lead A Cast And Orchestra Of Over 200 Tickets On Sale Monday 4th July At 10.00am

 Cameron Mackintosh has confirmed the leads for the 25th anniversary celebration of The Phantom of the Opera, to be held at the Royal Albert Hall on 1 and 2 of October 2011.

 West End Live 2011 photos including Ramin Karimloo from Love Never Dies and the cast of Billy Elliot The Musical.

-Love Never Dies, Andrew Lloyd Webber’s multi-million pound sequel to The Phantom of the Opera, has announced its closure in the West End.
+Love Never Dies, Andrew Lloyd Webber’s multi-million pound sequel to The Phantom of the Opera, may shortly announce its closure in the West End.

 Plans have been announced for the 25th anniversary celebrations of The Phantom of the Opera this October.